www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

             * [x] Add links to Fancytree elements.
         * [x] Second time step is missing, when CinService is running in DevDistro.
         * [ ] Check ratings by hand.
+            * [ ] ValueUpdate may not correctly read value update events.
+            * [o] There are not value update events, but this is not a problem of the rater.
+        * [ ] Improve argumentation rendering by splitting the description into multiple lines.
     * [ ] Ensure constraint compliance via optimizer.
         * [ ] Create guided optimization, instead of a random optimization.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.